-In February 2010, the Haas, Jr. Fund announced a major grant to launch the U.C.
+In 2010, the Haas, Jr. Fund helped launch the U.C.
 Berkeley Initiative for Equity, Inclusion and Diversity.
-The initiative is a sweeping effort to expand research and teaching on diversity issues, fund new scholarships for students from low-income families, and make equity and inclusion a priority in every corner of the Cal campus.
-To date, the Haas, Jr. Fund has invested $19.4 million in these efforts.
-Cal’s total investment in the initiative will grow to $31 million because of challenge grants included in the Fund’s gift, plus matching support from the William and Flora Hewlett Foundation.
+The sweeping initiative expands research and teaching on diversity issues, funds new scholarships for students from low-income families, and makes equity and inclusion a priority in every corner of the Cal campus.
+The Haas, Jr. Fund has invested more than $19 million in these efforts.

-Other recent Haas, Jr. Fund grants to Cal include $500,000 to the university’s Bancroft Library, a vital custodian of California’s historical and cultural heritage, for its building renovation and improvements to create greater access for students, scholars and the public; and $350,000 to the Haas School of Business to research the effectiveness of socially responsible corporate business practices and for general support.
+Other Haas, Jr. Fund grants to Cal include $500,000 to the university’s Bancroft Library, a vital custodian of California’s historical and cultural heritage, for its building renovation and improvements to create greater access for students, scholars and the public; and $350,000 to the Haas School of Business to research the effectiveness of socially responsible corporate business practices and for general support.
+The Fund has also helped support recent capital improvements at the Haas School of Business.